xpcn2015/tcrm-task/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under either the MIT or Apache-2.0 License, at your option.

+See LICENSE file for details.